Breeding-Insight/grape-leaf-morphometrics/README.md

 # grape-leaf-morphometrics
-Extract the following traits from leaf images: area, length, width, height, serration, and lobe count.

-## Goals

 Develop a Python pipeline using a cutting-edge Mask R-CNN to automatically extract key morphological traits from grape leaf images.
 Analyze traits, including leaf area, length, width, height, serration, and lobe count.
 Process historical leaf photographs from the Geneva location Create a reliable, reproducible workflow for future leaf analysis

-    ### Pipeline requirements:
+## Pipeline requirements:

 Python scripts will be executable to enable client deployment.
 Python script will be able to be run locally on minimal computational resources.

-    ### User requirements
+## User requirements

 Command-line tools
 Running Python scripts Tools
 Handling python environments

 ## Description